|General Information||Syllabus||Writing Assignments|

 Obviously, you must write your papers yourself.
 It is fine to discuss your papers with other people and get help and advice, BUT: Whenever you are using another person's work, words, research, or ideas, whether they come from a book or from conversation with a friend, you must acknowledge the source.
 The booklet Sources sets out guildelines for acknowledging sources; you should read and follow them.
-You are responsible for knowing and following these guidelines.

 Students with disabilities who will be taking this course and may need disability-related classroom accommodations are encouraged to make an appointment to see the instructor as soon as possible.
 Also, they should stop by the Academic Skills Center in Collis Center to register for support services.